Fábio Maldonado: Rizin FF

+Serbian Battle Championship & UAE Warriors

-Next, he faced Pelu Adetola at Serbian Battle Championships 27 on March 14, 2020.
+Next, he faced Pelu Adetola at Serbian Battle Championships 27 on 14 March 2020.
 He won the bout via unanimous decision.

-Maldonado challenged Chi Lewis-Parry for the UAE Warriors Heavyweight Championship at UAE Warriors 13 on September 25, 2020.
+Maldonado challenged Chi Lewis-Parry for the UAE Warriors Heavyweight Championship at UAE Warriors 13 on 25 September 2020.
 He lost the fight via TKO in the first round.

+Independent promotions

-He faced Eli Reger Schablatura Pinto at Gladiator Combat Fight 53 on October 24, 2020.
+He faced Eli Reger Schablatura Pinto at Gladiator Combat Fight 53 on 24 October 2020.
 He won the fight via first-round technical knockout.

-Maldonado was next expected to face Malik Merad at Arena FC 2 on December 12, 2020, but the whole event was postponed due to multiple COVID-19 cases.
+Maldonado was next expected to face Malik Merad at Arena FC 2 on 12 December 2020, but the whole event was postponed due to multiple COVID-19 cases.

-He then faced Gabriel Kanabo at Samurai FC 25 on May 28, 2021.
+He then faced Gabriel Kanabo at Samurai FC 25 on 28 May 2021.
 He won the bout via first-round technical knockout.

+Parus FC

-He challenged Sergei Kharitonov for the Parus FC Heavyweight Championship at an Parus FC event on November 6, 2021.
+He challenged Sergei Kharitonov for the Parus FC Heavyweight Championship at an Parus FC event on 6 November 2021.
 He lost the bout via TKO in the first round.

+Ural FC

-Maldonado faced Kirill Sidelnikov on Ural FC 1 on July 1, 2022.
+Maldonado faced Kirill Sidelnikov on Ural FC 1 on 1 July 2022.
 He lost the bout via TKO in the first round.

+Bare-knuckle boxing

+Maldonado made his Bare Knuckle Fighting Championship debut against John Phillips on 5 April 2025 at BKFC 72 Dubai: Day 2.
+After being knocked down a second time, he lost the fight by knockout in the second round.